-The STDIO driver, H5FD_STDIO also accesses permanent files in a local file system, but with an additional layer of buffering beneath the HDF5 Library.
+The STDIO driver, H5FD_STDIO, accesses permanent files in a local file system like the POSIX driver does.
+The STDIO driver also has an additional layer of buffering beneath the HDF5 Library.

 The function H5Pset_fapl_stdio sets the file access properties to use the STDIO driver.
 See the example below.